 A Mandate to Reskill the Workforce

 Insisting on change among the federal workforce is not new.
-A certain neglect for civil service employees and a suspicion of rampant inefficiencies have existed for decades, and several administrations have tried to revamp the federal workforce to improve its performance and cut its costs.
+Certain neglect for civil service employees and suspicion of rampant inefficiencies have existed for decades, and several administrations have tried to revamp the federal workforce to improve its performance and cut its costs.

 Although no detailed plans have yet been announced, the administration says it will invest in reskilling the federal workforce to meet current needs, and the goal is broader than simply reskilling.
 The Office of Personnel Management, Office of Management and Budget, and Defense Department are supposed to lead the way to “improve employees performance management and engagement, re-skill and re-deploy human capital resources and develop a simple and strategic hiring plan.”
 Reskilling and federal employee training play a large part in the plan.